OmarSinoussy/SmartPlantAPI/README.md

     headers = {"Plant-Id": plant_id}
     requests.get(url + "ActuatorData", headers = headers, json=payload).json()
     ```
+- **Notes:** *This method must first check if there has been an override request made to the actuators by the smartphone app. if such a thing has been made, then the server trusts the user's decision for a given amount of time and then goes back again to regulate the plant state.
+To change how long an override request is valid, the* `override_validity` *variable in the* `override_data()` *function is changed to showcase such change.*

 ### Endpoint: `/RemoveOverride`

+- **Description:** This is an API endpoint that removes all of the override requests made to the server for a specific plant id.
 - **Method:** Delete
 - **Expected Headers:**
     -  **Plant-Id:** a unique identifier to each plant to identify the plant in the database and to ensure that multiple plants can be supported by the server.